cs-uob/COMSM0085/exercises/part2/src/js/exercises.md

 of this new element.
 Finally, it returns the newly constructed element.

 These functions allow us to create new elements of the DOM in a more functional style.
-For example, the rows of the population table can be created using the following code fragment:
+For example, an array containing the rows of the population table can be created using the following code fragment:

 ```javascript
   records.filter(d => d.record.fields.mid_year >= 2015)